-Credit Hours: 6.0 Prerequisite: AP100, AP200, MT200 CAR221, CAR221L

-This clinical/laboratory course will continue with Doppler Principles and explore pathophysiology of the heart.
-Extensive focus will be put on diastolic and systolic function as well as the hemodynamics of echocardiography.
+Credit Hours: 6.0 Prerequisite: AP100, AP200, MT200 CAR221, CAR221L diastolic and systolic function as well as the hemodynamics of echocardiography.
 Students will recognize congenital heart defects, murmurs and equations to determine severity.
 They will learn to incorporate velocity measurements and implement calculation to document overall mechanical function.
 Students will perform echocardiograms on fellow students by utilizing scanning protocol standards.